droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 The players experience no other encounters on their journey to Vallaki.

 > [!info]+ **The Curse of Lycanthropy**
-> If a player is infected with lycanthropy, see the **Lycanthropy in Barovia** infobox in [[Arc C - Into the Valley#C11.
+> If a player is infected with lycanthropy, see the **Lycanthropy in Barovia** infobox in [[Арка C - В Долину#C11.
 The Werewolf's Hunt|Arc C - Into the Valley]] for more information about the curse.
 # E8.
 Return to Vallaki
 The players' return to Vallaki from Lake Baratok is three and one-quarter miles long and takes approximately one hour.